openmhealth/schemas/java-schema-sdk/README.md

 # Java Schema SDK

+> The Java SDK is no longer being maintained.
+Please see the [Kotlin SDK](../kotlin-schema-sdk/README.md) instead.

 This SDK is a collection of Java classes that help you produce and consume Open mHealth compliant data in your Java, Groovy, and Scala applications.
 It contains a Java class for each schema, along with all necessary builders, enums, serialization annotations, and unit tests.